jabrena/event-storming-spring-cloud-contract/README.md

 ![](Deps.png)

-It not possible to wait for all dependencies in an evnrionment to execute your Integration tests.
+It not possible to wait for all dependencies in an environment to execute your Integration tests.
 It is necessary to provide a solution with the goal to put that tests in daily Developer activities.

 ![](Stubs2.png)

-## Library + Methodology
+## The solution: Dependencies and a Methodology

 The usage of this project combine a set of Dependencies in your project and a set of organizational operations between the Consumer and the Producers.
+In terms of technology, the solution provides a library for the Consumer in order to use the Contracts from any Producer.
+For the producer, the project provides a library to verify that the contracts match with the reality of your implementation.

+The execution of this project could be organized in 4 phases:

+- Specification
+- The contract definition
+- Testing
+- Contract Gobernance

 ### Specificacion